 Finally, they could communicate information by emitting electromagnetic energy, making the atoms within other spheres vibrate at a particular frequency.
 The spheres are not the only self-organising systems to meet all of these requirements.
 But they are the first gaseous “cells”.

 Perhaps the most intriguing implications of Sanduloviciu’s work are for life on other planets.
 “The cell-like spheres we describe could be at the origin of other forms of life we have not yet considered,” he says.
 Which means our search for extraterrestrial life will need a drastic re-think.
 If this emergent behaviour is a real force at work in the Cosmos is really good news for us.
 It could be another tertiary consideration when considering if life abounds in the Universe.
 We are now in the position to know, the possible ways than ever that life could take purchase.
 The more ways we can identify that life might form the more certain we can be that we are not alone.
-It is looking more and more like we are the latecomers to a really good cosmic party.
+It is looking more and more like we are the latecomers of a really good cosmic party.

 Experimental Investigation of Multiple Self-Organized Structures in Plasma – https://www.nipne.ro/rjp/2005_50_9-10/1089_1095.pdf – Free